Mark Ruffalo: 2020–present: Critical resurgence and continued work in Marvel

-In 2020, Ruffalo portrayed dual roles of Dominick Birdsey / Thomas Birdsey in the HBO limited series I Know This Much Is True where he also served as an executive producer.
+In 2020, Ruffalo portrayed dual roles of Dominick Birdsey/Thomas Birdsey in the HBO limited series I Know This Much Is True where he also served as an executive producer.
 Daniel D'Addario of Variety wrote, "Ruffalo's performances carry the series.
 This is his two-man show, with supporting characters glimmering in and out".
 For his role he earned the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie.
-Ruffalo has continued to appear as Bruce Banner / The Hulk in Shang-Chi and the Legend of the Ten Rings (2021) and in the Disney+ series She-Hulk: Attorney at Law (2022).
-He's set to reprise the role in the film Spider-Man: Brand New Day (2026).
-In 2022 he acted in the Netflix science fiction action comedy The Adam Project opposite Ryan Reynolds, Jennifer Garner, and Zoe Saldana.
+Ruffalo has continued to appear as Bruce Banner/The Hulk in Shang-Chi and the Legend of the Ten Rings (2021) and in the Disney+ series She-Hulk: Attorney at Law (2022).

+In 2022, Ruffalo acted in the Netflix science fiction action comedy The Adam Project opposite Ryan Reynolds, Jennifer Garner, and Zoe Saldaña.
 In 2023, he starred in the Yorgos Lanthimos directed black comedy fantasy film Poor Things starring Emma Stone and Willem Dafoe.
 The film premiered at the Venice International Film Festival where it received the Golden Lion.
 Maureen Lee Lenker of Entertainment Weekly wrote, "Ruffalo appears to be having the time of his life, chewing the scenery with a manic glee.
 He's built a career playing solid, decent men, and what fun it is to watch him play a reprobate cad [and] a puffed-up vainglorious peacock, a man whose ego is the size of an entire continent".
 He received Critics' Choice, Golden Globe, and Academy Award nominations for his performance.
 The same year, he played Daniel LeBlanc in the Netflix miniseries All the Light We Cannot See (2023).
-The series is based on Anthony Doerr's Pulitzer Prize winning novel of the same name and was released November 2, 2023.
+The series is based on Anthony Doerr's Pulitzer Prize winning novel of the same name, and was released November 2, 2023.

-In 2025, he portrayed Kenneth Marshall in the Bong Joon-ho directed science fiction film Mickey 17.
-Ruffalo acted opposite Robert Pattinson, Steven Yeun, and Toni Collette.
+In 2025, Ruffalo portrayed Kenneth Marshall in the Bong Joon-ho directed science fiction film Mickey 17.
+He acted opposite Robert Pattinson, Steven Yeun, and Toni Collette.
 The film is based on the novel Mickey7 by Edward Ashton.

-In 2025, he also starred in the HBO crime drama television series Task.
-The Rotten Tomatoes critics consensus described his performance in the series as "superb."
+Also in 2025, he starred in the HBO crime drama television series Task.
+The Rotten Tomatoes critics consensus described his performance in the series as "superb".

+In 2026, Ruffalo acted opposite Marvel co-star Chris Hemsworth in the crime thriller film Crime 101.
+In May 2025, it was confirmed that Ruffalo had been added to the cast of the film Good Sex, opposite his Marvel co-star Natalie Portman, with a Netflix release announced for 2026.
+In August 2025, it was confirmed that he would be reprising his role as Bruce Banner in the film Spider-Man: Brand New Day, with a theatrical release announced for July 2026.

+In May 2026, it was announced that Ruffalo will voice Nero in the upcoming Pixar animated film Gatto, which will be released in 2027.